AddRobots/addrobots_docs/docs/messages/commands/motorcmd.md

 The maximum current the motor is allowed to draw for the active operation.
 During the active operation, the controller will continuously detect the minimum current required to successfully complete the operation, but it will never go above the MAX_CURRENT_LIMIT.
 When coupled with BREAKAWAY, this is a good way to create a safe-operation envelope.
 (0.5 AMP)

+!!! warning
-***NB: THIS IN NO WAY ASSURES A HUMAN-SAFE OPERATION - ALL HUMAN SAFETY SYSTEMS MUST BE EXTERNAL TO MOTOR CONTROL.***
+	NB: THIS IN NO WAY ASSURES A HUMAN-SAFE OPERATION - ALL HUMAN SAFETY SYSTEMS MUST BE EXTERNAL TO MOTOR CONTROL.

 ##### MIN_VOLT_VELOCITY